China ship shadows research vessel, Filipino scientists wary | Science-Environment

 In one of those dangerous movements, a Chinese coast guard ship moved just 21 yards (63 feet) from a Philippine coast guard patrol vessel and restricted its maneuvering space in the vicinity of the Scarborough Shoal in a "clear violation" of a 1972 international safety regulation that aims to prevent sea collisions, said the Philippine coast guard, which reported the incidents to the Department of Foreign Affairs in Manila.

 China's seizure of Scarborough Shoal prompted the Philippines to bring the disputes to international arbitration.
-In 2016, an UN-backed tribunal invalidated most of China's claims and said it has violated the rights of Filipinos to fish at the shoal.
+In 2016, a U.N.-backed tribunal invalidated most of China's claims and said it has violated the rights of Filipinos to fish at the shoal.

 China dismissed the ruling as a sham and continues to defy it but has allowed Filipino fishermen to return to the shoal under Philippine President Rodrigo Duterte, who nurtured closer ties with Beijing after taking office in 2016.
 Despite cozier relations, however, sporadic territorial spats have persisted.

-Two weeks ago, US Indo-Pacific Commander Admiral John C Aquilino told The AP onboard a US Navy reconnaissance aircraft that China has fully militarised three of the seven islands it built in the disputed Spratlys archipelago in the South China Sea, arming them with anti-ship and anti-aircraft missile systems, laser and jamming equipment and military aircraft in an increasingly aggressive move that threatens all nations operating in the disputed waters.
+Two weeks ago, US Indo-Pacific Commander Adm.
+John C. Aquilino told The AP on board a U.S. Navy reconnaissance aircraft that China has fully militarized three of the seven islands it built in the disputed Spratlys archipelago in the South China Sea, arming them with anti-ship and anti-aircraft missile systems, laser and jamming equipment and military aircraft in an increasingly aggressive move that threatens all nations operating in the disputed waters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)